idamariepiper/bemyeyes-ios/README.md

 - Greek is `el`
 - Urdu is `ur-PK`

+### Language scripts
+The `Scripts` folder contains useful scripts that automate the process of maintaining language translations.
+All of them require CrowdIn API key to work properly.

+- `upload_translations.py` - Script responsible for uploading/updating the base language strings (en).
+- `export_translations.py` - Triggers a build of the newest translations on the CrowdIn server.
+- `update_translations.py` - Script for downloading the newest translations, unpacking them and placing in the right place within the project structure.
+- `update_translations_and_run_miaw.sh` - Bash script that exports the newest translations, downloads them and runs `MiawKit` to update string constants within the project.

 # Release checklist
 ## Pre / Continuously
 ✓ Send localizable strings files for new features to [Crowdin](https://crowdin.com/project/bemyeyes)